Writing & Conversations

 On panels.

 Small, substantive ones.
-Where everyone has earned their seat and the moderator isn't afraid of silence.
+Where everyone has earned their seat and the moderator wants to make an impact.

 In EO, YPO & Vistage forums.